Potomac Marble was used for columns in the US House of Representatives when Benjamin Latrobe rebuilt the Capitol after it was burned in 1814

 Source: US Geological Survey (USGS), Geologic Map of Loudoun County, Virginia

-During the late Jurassic Period and early Triassic Period, as Pangea split up and a rift valley (Culpeper Basin) began to form east of the Blue Ridge, old limestone and dolostone sediments were eroded from the bedrock.
+Limestone and dolostone bedrock from the Cambrian Period (Tomstown Formation and Frederick Limestone) were eroded from the bedrock.
 Floods and other high-energy erosion events, such as major storms, broke off fragments and carried those carbonates a short distance downstream.
-The stone was depositd in alluvial fans at the mouths of rivers flowing east into freshwater lakes and/or in marine bays in the rift valley, as Pangea split up.
+As Pangea split up, stone cobbles and smaller pebbles were deposited in alluvial fans at the mouths of rivers.
+Those rivers flowed east into freshwater lakes that formed in the rift valley.
+Eventually, 25,000 feet of sediments accumulated in what is known today as the Culpeper Basin.

 Some cobbles traveled enough distance to develop rounded edges.
 Most chunks of limestone/dolostone still retained their sharp edges when the fragments accumulated in the alluvial fans.

 Over time, the Triassic Period sediments were compacted and cemented together to create a solid breccia.
-The heat and pressure was high enough to create solid rock formations such as the Leesburg Member of the Balls Bluff Siltstone, but not high enough to metamorphose the carbonates into marble.
+The heat and pressure was high enough to create solid rock formations such as the Leesburg Member of the Balls Bluff Siltstone, but not high enough to metamorphose the carbonate cobbles into marble.
 The Leesburg Member is 3,500 feet thick, indicating that erosion and redeposition of older (Cambrian Period) dolostone/limestone continued for a significant period of time.

 Jurassic/Triassic dikes and sills (red and pink) metamorphosed calcium-rich cobbles into marble, in places coded as "JTrm" with reddish spots on the geologic map